baseetm/pehlaproject/README.md

 ## Application Functionality

-The application is a simple Flask web server that displays "Time table for PGDE trimester II" when accessed at the root URL.
+The application is a simple Flask web server that displays " " when accessed at the root URL.

 ## Steps to Deploy